sharktacos/OpenColorIO-configs/docs/tonemap.md

 > “The defined ACES rendering intent has been questioned by a number of expert users...
 It is not uncommon to hear people saying they do not like the cumulative effects: crushing effect on shadows, and heavy highlight roll off, with too much look”

-The two Look Transforms therefore lower the contrast of the tonecurve, the **Filmic** is 0.9 and **Neutral** is 0.8.
+The two Look Transforms therefore lower the contrast of the tone curve, the **Filmic** is 0.9 and **Neutral** is 0.8.
 This pulls the shadows and highlights slightly out of the toe and shoulder curves, resulting in less crushing of shadows and more gentle highlight rolloff.
 Note in the images below the details visible in the shadow areas compared to the ACES 1.0 Output Transform:

 ![rrt](img/tone_rrt.png)
 ![rrt](img/tone_filmic9.png)